 All of the theory content of your training is available through our Moodle platform.
 All of our courses are available to any VATSIM UK member, so if you wish you can start covering theory content before your Introduction to ATC group session: the relevant course is the ‘S1 Aerodrome Control’ course.

 These courses are designed to be comprehensive.
-Completion of both will take most students around a week’s study to complete, however we acknowledge that people learn at different paces, but we do expect the exams to be within 30 days of the seminar.
-Failure to do this, without communication, may result in your training place being reallocated.
+Completion of both will take most students around a week’s study to complete, however we acknowledge that people learn at different paces, but we do expect the exams to be completed within 30 days of the seminar.
 We recommend that you work through each section in a separate ‘study session’ rather than working through everything in one sitting, as this will improve your retention of what you learn.
-There are two exams to complete: The S1 Aerodrome Control exam located on the Central Training System (CTS) (in the ‘Students’ menu, under the blue bar labelled ‘Exams’, select ‘Theory Exams’, and sit the Observer to Student 1 (OBS > S1) exam) and the relevant aerodrome specific course exam located at the end of the Moodle course.

-Once you have completed all exams (airport specific Moodle and CTS Theory Exam), please let us know by creating a ticket on the VATSIM UK Helpdesk.
+Once you have completed the aerodrome specific Moodle exam, please let us know by creating a ticket on the VATSIM UK Helpdesk.
 You may need to wait a short while for a training place to become available at your aerodrome.
 This helps us balance the number of students training on a specific aerodrome with the number of active mentors.
-We aim to keep this wait under one month by only running seminars when this ‘buffer list’ is almost empty.
+We aim to keep this wait under one month by only running seminars when this ‘buffer list’ is almost empty

 What do we expect from you?